-Subsequently, the Jérôme Lejeune Foundation, which was given public interest status in 1996, has been working for individuals affected by genetic intelligence disorders (Down syndrome, Williams-Beuren syndrome, fragile X syndrome, “cri du chat” syndrome, other trisomies, monosomies and unexplained intellectual disability…).
+Since then, the Jérôme Lejeune Foundation, has been working for individuals affected by genetic disorders (Down syndrome, Williams-Beuren syndrome, fragile X syndrome, “cri du chat” syndrome, other trisomies, monosomies and unexplained intellectual disability…).

-At the service of the most vulnerable of all and their families, the Jérôme Lejeune Foundation is driven by three objectives: Research, Care, Advocacy.
+Serving the most vulnerable and their families, the Jérôme Lejeune Foundation is driven by three objectives: Research, Care, Advocacy.

-It implements and supports research programs designed to develop treatments for Down syndrome (trisomy 21) and other intellectual disabilities of genetic origin.
+It implements and supports research programs designed to develop treatments for Down syndrome (trisomy 21) and other intellectual disorders of genetic origin.

-It created and funded the Jerome Lejeune Institute (hospital), a care centre for specialised medical and paramedical consultations; it defends life and patients’ dignity.
+We have created and funded the Jerome Lejeune Institute, a care center for specialized medical consultations.

-Because it defends life, the Jérôme Lejeune Foundation is highly vigilant about bioethical issues: in a context in which ever-accelerating scientific progress and ideological pressure pose fundamental questions for society, the Foundation provides its scientific expertise together with its ethical values.
+Jérôme Lejeune Foundation is also highly involved in bioethical issues.
+In a context where ever-accelerating scientific progress and ideological pressure pose fundamental questions for society, the Foundation provides its scientific expertise and answers for difficult ethical questions.